| Detail | Info |

 While Gibraltar has opened the door, most of Europe remains hostile to prediction markets.
 Germany and the Netherlands have strict rules against novelty markets in sports betting and have blocked Polymarket from operating.
 France and Portugal treat prediction markets as illegal gambling or unlicensed financial instruments.
 The UK has not yet taken a definitive position, but its Gambling Commission has broad authority to act.

-PredictStreet's phased global rollout will need to navigate this patchwork carefully.
-The Gibraltar license provides a legal base, but serving users in restricted European markets would require either additional local licenses or careful geo-blocking.
+PredictStreet's live rollout is navigating this patchwork in real time.
+The Gibraltar license provides a legal base, but serving users in restricted European markets requires either additional local licenses or careful geo-blocking — something worth confirming before signing up if you're outside Gibraltar's core jurisdiction.

 FIFA's Integrity Framework

-Having FIFA's integrity infrastructure as a backstop is a credibility advantage that no other prediction market currently has for sports markets.
+Having FIFA's integrity infrastructure as a backstop is a credibility advantage that no other prediction market currently has for sports markets, and it will be tested for real as World Cup match volume ramps up.

 PredictStreet vs. Established Platforms